amiralishoja/NavaPlayerProject/README.md

 # 📀 Nava Player Project

-Hello and welcome to this repository, in this time i made something different. thist project is personal and id do that coz of when i was just a child i would to have a player for Monojat, just this. i hope use it and like it, i public it to give a gifet to people can talk and ask than god. if you like it don't forget give star.
+Hello and welcome to this repository, in this time i made something different. this project is personal and id do that coz of when i was just a child i would to have a player for Monojat, just this. i hope use it and like it, i public it to give a gifet to people can talk and ask than god. if you like it don't forget give star.

 **check it out :** [Demo](https://amiralishoja.github.io/NavaPlayerProject/dist/)